MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mrm/nf-mrm-mrmloadstringorembeddedresourcebyindexwithqualifiervalues.md

 ## -description

-Loads a resource of any [MrmType](ne-mrm-mrmtype.md), along with that resource's qualifier values.
+Loads a resource of any [MrmType](ne-mrm-mrmtype.md) by the specified index, along with that resource's qualifier values.

 ## -parameters